stlab/better-code/better-code/src/chapter-3-errors.md

 saw in the previous chapter, not all precondition violations are detectable.
-Also, it's important to admit that when a precondition check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, truly detecting bugs involves analyzing the program.
+Also, it's important to admit that when a precondition check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, truly detecting bugs involves program analysis.
 Instead, a runtime check detects a *downstream effect* that the bug has had on *data*.
 When we observe that a precondition has been violated, we know there is invalid code, but we don't know exactly